 “Over-shredding of plastics will make particles too small to be screened out”, he says, “But under-shredding can create a floating mattress of plastic in the digester, which will see gas production reduce and then eventually have to stop so that someone has to go in manually and remove it all.
 AD plant process downtime isn’t something you want.
 Lost revenue can amount to thousands of pounds per day – and a problem with fulfilling your contract to the energy provider”.

-Founder ADBA members Landia will be promoting their externally-mounted GasMix system during UK AD & Biogas at the NEC (July 11 & 12, 2018).
+Founder ADBA members Landia promoted their externally-mounted GasMix system during UK AD & Biogas at the NEC (July 11 & 12, 2018).